iShares MSCI Canada Index

 Long-term trend: [See EWC long-term trend chart]

-A long-term uptrend had started on January 20, 2016 at 18.07 and reached 30.60 on January 5, 2018.
-EWC gained -12.53 points, or -69.34%, in 102 weeks.
-The chart has formed a Rising Wedge chart pattern.
-The uptrend support line (30.13) is broken.
-A broken support is considered to be a long-term bearish signal.
-Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend support in a long-term trend.
+A long-term downtrend had started on January 5, 2018 at 30.60 and reached 26.91 on April 4, 2018.
+EWC lost 3.69 points, or 12.06%, in 12 weeks.
+The chart has formed a Symmetric Triangle chart pattern.
+The downtrend resistance line (28.36) is broken.
+Usually a broken resistance is considered to be a long-term bullish signal, but since daily indicators are overbought a short-term pull back is possible.
+EWC may retest the broken resistance line.
+It is considered to be a support line now.
+Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend resistance line in a long-term trend.

 Medium-term trend: [See EWC medium-term trend chart]